mflamand/metagene-analyis/README.md

 Once installed, within R, you should type `writeLines('PATH="${RTOOLS40_HOME}\\usr\\bin;${PATH}"', con = "~/.Renviron")` to add the path of the compiler to R.

 For MacOS-X you will need to install quite a few things as well:
-  1. on new versions, it is possible that you will need to be install XQuartz to use some packagages (https://www.xquartz.org/).
-It used to be provided by defaults before 10.8
+  1. on new versions of MacOS, you may have to install XQuartz (https://www.xquartz.org/).
+Other softwares are likely to have installed this already and you should do it if R doesn't work properly.
-  2. Apple's Xcode developer tools. which again used to be provided.
-You now have to signup as a developer with Apple
+  2. Apple's Xcode developer tools.
   3. a GNU fortran compiler
 you can find details on this page : https://mac.r-project.org/tools/
   4. extra libraries indicated on the previous pages.
-This only be necessary for certain libraries
+This only be necessary for certain packages

   Normaly, if you try to install a package and it fails, you can inspect the error message to see where it failed and figure out what was missing.